 At this stage, you are nearly done!
 Now that you’ve examined your data write a report.
 A thematic analysis report includes:

 - The results

 When drafting your report, provide enough details for a client to assess your findings.
 In other words, the viewer wants to know how you analyzed the data and why.
 “What”, “how”, “why”, “who”, and “when” are helpful here.

 So, what did you find?
 What did you do?
 How did you choose this method?
 Who are your research’s focus and participants?
 When were your studies, data collection, and data production?
 Your reflexivity notebook will help you name, explain, and support your topics.

 While writing up your results, you must identify every single one.
 The reader needs to be able to verify your findings.
 Make sure to relate your results to your research questions when reporting them.
 You don’t want your client to wonder about your results, so make sure they’re related to your subject and queries.

-Because it is easy to apply, thematic analysis is well suited for beginner researchers unfamiliar with more complicated kinds of qualitative research.
+Because it is easy to apply, thematic analysis suits beginner researchers unfamiliar with more complicated qualitative research.
 It permits the researcher to choose a theoretical framework with freedom.

-QuestionPro can help you find the best survey software and the right people to answer your questions.
+QuestionPro can help with the best survey software and the right people to answer your questions.
 We have everything you can think of.
 We have them all: B2B, B2C, and niche.

-When it comes to collecting data, we have different security layers in place to get rid of respondents who say “yes,” aren’t paying attention, have duplicate IP addresses, etc., before they even start the survey.
+When collecting data, we have different security layers to eliminate respondents who say “yes,” aren’t paying attention, have duplicate IP addresses, etc., before they even start the survey.